GPX To Features (Conversion)

 • Type

-• Output points or polylines will be created in the WGS84 coordinate system.
-The output features can be reprojected to another coordinate system using the Project tool.
+• By default, output points or polylines will be created in the WGS84 coordinate system.
+When the Output Coordinate System environment is set, the output feature class will be reprojected to this coordinate system from the Coordinate System parameter value.

 • Both the 1.0 and 1.1 Topografix GPX schemas are supported.
 Files that do not conform to one of these schemas will not translate.

-• You can convert point feature classes to .gpx files with the Features To GPX tool.
-Alternatively, the ArcGIS Data Interoperability extension can create GPX output.
+• You can convert point feature classes to .gpx files using the Features To GPX tool.
+Alternatively, use the ArcGIS Data Interoperability extension to create GPX output.

 Parameters